PRIVILEGED ACCESS MANAGEMENT

 2. Local Administrator Accounts

-Local Admin Accounts are one of those familiar accounts that get created when you install windows on the system.
-These accounts are harmless in themselves as they have only access to the altering local system controls or creating another new local admin for system.
+Local Admin Accounts are one of those familiar accounts that get created when you install Windows on the system.
+These accounts are harmless in themselves as they have only access to altering local system controls or creating another new local admin for the system.

 3. Application Accounts

 Application accounts are connected to the applications themselves.
-What is the potential uses for these privileges in applications?
+What are the potential uses for these privileges in applications?
 They can do batch tasks and keep running scripts, allow access to other apps, and access various databases.
 These accounts are subject to serious threats because the passwords associated with them are typically stored in unencrypted plain text files.

-1. Implement Principle of least privilege:
+1. Implement the Principle of least privilege:

-Beyond human access, least privilege applies to Applications, systems, and linked devices that require rights or permissions to carry out a necessary operation can all use the concept.
+Beyond human access, the least privilege applies to Applications, systems, and linked devices that require rights or permissions to carry out a necessary operation can all use the concept.
 Least privilege enforcement makes sure the machine tool only has the minimal access required.
 Adaptive controls that can achieve a balance between security and compliance requirements.

 2. Address and Prioritize risks:

-Analyzing your business goals and identity infrastructure is vital step while implementing PAM best practices.
+Analyzing your business goals and identity infrastructure is a vital step while implementing PAM best practices.
 It helps you find the type of risks associated with business roles and functions and prioritize them.

 You can try responding to three crucial questions before beginning an assessment of the risk to IT security: